basarat/demo-typestyle/01-intro/script.md

 });
 ```

-You can apply this CSS class to the div quite easily:
+You can apply this generated CSS class to the div quite easily:

 ```js
 import { style } from 'typestyle';